 - It is impossible to control one emotion alone.
-So if we attempt to shut down anger and fear, we will also lose the ability to feel love, happiness, joy and all other emotions.
+So if we attempt to shut down anger and fear, we will also lose the ability to feel love, happiness, joy, and all other emotions.

 - We lose the ability to communicate effectively and therefore will not be able to build strong, healthy, relationships.

 - Emotions, when suppressed, do not go away.
 The energy builds up and if it is not dissipated appropriately it will come back to ‘bite us in the ass.’
-Energy blockages reveal themselves as problems in our life and may manifest as depression, anxiety, fear, confusion, self-doubt or in many other ways.
+Energy blockages reveal themselves as problems in our lives and may manifest as depression, anxiety, fear, confusion, self-doubt, or in many other ways.
 Therefore, it is far more beneficial to appropriately deal with emotions as they arise rather than actively using energy to suppress them.

-We should care because: on a personal level emotions, when checked, can override our thoughts causing us to react in ways that do not serve our highest good.
+We should care because: on a personal level, emotions, when checked can override our thoughts causing us to react in ways that do not serve our highest good.
 They can even influence our behavior in ways that are against our better judgment.
-This can have direct negative consequences by transforming our key relationships, friendships, working relationships or any social situation we may find ourselves in.
+This can have direct negative consequences by transforming our key relationships, friendships, working relationships, or any social situation we may find ourselves in.